microsoft/playwright/docs/api.md

 const aHandle = await page.evaluateHandle('document'); // Handle for the 'document'
 ```

-[JSHandle] instances can be passed as arguments to the `page.evaluateHandle`:
+[JSHandle] instances can be passed as an argument to the `page.evaluateHandle`:
 ```js
 const aHandle = await page.evaluateHandle(() => document.body);
 const resultHandle = await page.evaluateHandle(body => body.innerHTML, aHandle);